microsoft/CSS-Exchange/docs/Security/EOMTv2.md

 # Exchange On-premises Mitigation Tool v2 (EOMTv2)

+**NOTE:** The vulnerability has been addressed with the [November 2022 Exchange Server Security Updates](https://techcommunity.microsoft.com/t5/exchange-team-blog/released-november-2022-exchange-server-security-updates/ba-p/3669045).
+The mitigation is no longer required once the update has been installed.
+You can rollback the mitigation as described in the [Exchange On-premises Mitigation Tool v2 Examples](#exchange-on-premises-mitigation-tool-v2-examples) section.

 Download the latest release: [EOMTv2.ps1](https://github.com/microsoft/CSS-Exchange/releases/latest/download/EOMTv2.ps1)

 The Exchange On-premises Mitigation Tool v2 script (EOMTv2.ps1) can be used to mitigate **CVE-2022-41040**.
 This script does the following: